Please see our Fixtures list below.

 Shrewsbury regularly fields twelve teams across all age groups and also has a flourishing House programme to enable boys of all abilities to play.
 Every two years the U15s and 1st XI tour abroad and recent destinations have included the UAE and South Africa (2014), South Africa (2012), Dubai and Australia (2010), Sri Lanka and Barbados.
 The U15 side have had considerable success in the Lord’s Taverners Colts Trophy in recent years.

-The culmination of the 1st XI season is the Silk Trophy, which it was our turn to host in 2012.
+The culmination of the 1st XI season is the Silk Trophy, which we are hosting in 2015.
 This highly-coveted trophy is competed for by Shrewsbury, Eton, Oundle and an overseas touring side at the end of each summer term.
 Shrewsbury are the current holders of the Silk Trophy, having won it at Eton in July 2013, and then again at Oundle in July 2014.

 In 2013 Shrewsbury achieved the unique distinction of winning the HMC National Schools Under-18 Twenty20 trophy and being declared joint winners of the School Sport Magazine Under-17 Cup and the ECB/ESCA Under-15 Twenty20 Championship.
 This is a feat unprecedented in school cricket.